background

 Image Credit: Vivo

 Besides, Vivo has also demonstrated on multiple occasions on its social media posts in China that OriginOS 6 will incorporate smoother animations.
-With the core changes to Android and OriginOS's frameworks, Vivo claims apps open up 11% faster while being 57% more responsive.
+This is all thanks to Vivo's Blue River engine, which is deeply incorporated into OriginOS's frameworks.
+Vivo claims apps open up 11% faster while being 57% more responsive.

 Image Credit: Vivo